 A similar method can be applied to most cams that have different inlet and exhaust (dual pattern) profiles, i.e. having a slightly bigger clearance on the exhaust valves, or conversely slightly tighter on the inlet valves.
 However, as a basic initial set-up recommendation, depending on your cam spec, we suggest that where 1.5 ratio rockers are used set valve clearances on both inlet and exhaust to 0.015-in for standard or mild road cams (say up to MD266 spec) or 0.018-in for sportier/race cams.

 One other point to note is where rockers with roller tips are used, DO NOT push the feeler blades through from the front as standard.
 The roller tip acts like a panel roller and will draw the blade through irrespective of gap size – even if there isn’t one.
 The feeler blade must be wiped sideways from one side to the other.

 Setting the valve clearances consistently and accurately can be very frustrating, mainly caused by the tools used.
 It is imperative you use a screwdriver blade that fits snugly in the adjuster screw slot.
-The baggier the fit, the more difficult it is to hold the adjuster screw in place when nipping the locknut up.
+A looser fit results in difficulty holding the adjuster screw in place when nipping the locknut up.
 Bearing in mind we are try to set clearances to one thousandth of an inch, it is well worth investing in a tool to specifically do this job.
-The problem is that most screwdrivers have a tapered blade causing not the best of fits.
-To this end I use a socket-mounted screwdriver tip.
-Mine is from Snap-On Tools (part number F52E).
-I’ve had it/used it for some 20 years and is absolutely perfect for the job.
+The problem is that most screwdrivers have a tapered blade resulting in a poor fit.
+Consider using a socket-mounted screwdriver tip can make this task much easier.
 You can either use a 3/8-in drive extension and ‘T’-bar or a 3/8-in drive screwdriver handle with it.